ChickenProp/chickenprop.github.com/drafts/three-configurable-prettyprinters.md

 (This last bit sounds almost more trouble than it's worth.
 But without it, it becomes super awkward to handle things like "only show three levels deep of this self-referential data type".)

-This is currently implemented in the `Gist.Monadic` module.
-There's also a `Gist.Dynamic` module which has just the config-data-structure part, and is actually the implementation I've fleshed out the most.
+This is currently implemented in the [`Gist.TwoClass`](https://github.com/ChickenProp/pretty-gist/blob/aedcfc3a8adbd0c658b1370cee25500451fe68a4/src/Gist/TwoClass.hs) module.
+There's also a [`Gist.Dynamic`](https://github.com/ChickenProp/pretty-gist/blob/aedcfc3a8adbd0c658b1370cee25500451fe68a4/src/Gist/Dynamic.hs) module which has just the config-data-structure part, and is actually the implementation I've fleshed out the most.
 But I currently think it's not worth exploring more and not worth discussing in depth by itself.

 Somewhat simplified, here's the main stuff going on with this solution: